Serving Jersey City, Freehold, Essex, Hudson, Monmouth, and all throughout New Jersey

 - 3rd degree crime: Your charges may be a 3rd degree crime if you are alleged to have prevented or tried to prevent an arrest by threatening the officer or using force against the officer

-For any of these offenses, the experienced attorneys at Clark & Clark are ready to defend you.
+For any of these offenses, the experienced attorneys at Clark, Clark & Noonan, LLC. are ready to defend you.
 We do not give up until we know we have obtained the best possible conclusion to your case.

 Eluding a Police Officer